-To calculate the charge for each circuit of the system:
+To calculate the charge for the system:

 - 1. Check the nameplate on the indoor unit for refrigerant type to use. - 2.
-Refer to Table 5.9 on page 34, and Table 5.10 on page 34, and calculate the amount of charge for the system including the evaporator, condensing unit, and interconnecting piping. - 3.
-Accurately weigh-in as much of the system charge as possible before re-installing the coil on the hot gas bypass solenoid valve and starting the unit.
+Refer to Table 5.9 on page 37, and Table 5.10 on page 38, and calculate the amount of charge for the system including the evaporator, condensing unit, and interconnecting piping. - 3.
+Accurately weigh in as much of the system charge as possible before re-installing the coil on the hot gas bypass solenoid valve and starting the unit.